 \section{Introduction}

-In recent years, Large Language Models (LLMs) have demonstrated impressive performance across various tasks.
-However, training these models often requires substantial resources, including thousands of GPUs and the processing of trillions of tokens \cite{sukhbaatar2024branchtrainmix}.
-To achieve a more powerful and efficient model, integrating the capabilities and advantages of various LLMs into a unified model presents a cost-effective solution.
+Large Language Models (LLMs) have demonstrated remarkable capabilities across diverse tasks in recent years.
+However, their training demands substantial computational resources, often requiring thousands of GPUs and processing trillions of tokens \cite{sukhbaatar2024branchtrainmix}.
+In this context, integrating the complementary capabilities of existing LLMs into a unified model presents a resource-efficient alternative for achieving enhanced performance.

-When considering the integration of multiple models' capabilities, ensemble methods often come to mind \cite{monteith2011turning,llmblender}.
-These methods enhance system performance by combining the outputs from various trained models during inference.
-However, this process often involves the simultaneous deployment of multiple models, which can significantly increase memory and computational overhead, especially with LLMs.
-An alternative path seeks to merge multiple models into a single model by executing arithmetic operations \cite{gupta2020} on their parameters.
-This approach entails finding suitable combination coefficients, a task that can be either manually executed \cite{wortsman2022model,yadav2024ties} or carried out through automated learning mechanisms \cite{Matena2021,jin2023}.
-Yet, this method is constrained by the prerequisite that models maintain identical structures.
-Moving beyond these limitations, FuseLLM \cite{wan2024knowledge} offers a pioneering fusion approach capable of fusing LLMs with diverse architectures.
-Rooted in the theory of knowledge distillation, FuseLLM employs probability distribution matrices derived from multiple heterogeneous source LLMs to transfer their collective knowledge to a single target LLM.
+Traditional approaches to capability integration often leverage ensemble methods \cite{monteith2011turning,llmblender}, which combine predictions from multiple trained models during inference.
+While effective, these methods necessitate the simultaneous deployment of multiple models, introducing significant memory and computational overhead, particularly challenging for resource-intensive LLMs.
+An alternative paradigm focuses on parameter-space merging, where multiple models are consolidated through arithmetic operations on their parameters \cite{gupta2020}.
+This approach requires determining optimal combination coefficients, either through manual calibration \cite{wortsman2022model,yadav2024ties} or automated optimization \cite{Matena2021,jin2023}.
+However, these methods are fundamentally constrained by the requirement for architectural homogeneity among models.
+To address these limitations, FuseLLM \cite{wan2024knowledge} introduces a pioneering approach enabling fusion of architecturally heterogeneous LLMs.
+Grounded in knowledge distillation, FuseLLM transfers collective knowledge from multiple source LLMs to a target LLM through probability distribution matrices.